 The Asian Lantern Festival is a magical event that transforms the Cleveland Metroparks Zoo into an illuminated wonderland after dark for 6-8 weeks each summer.
 The festival first debuted back in 2018, and has been a summertime favorite ever since.

-In 2022, the event is planned to be even more fantastic, with a four-story-tall palace and several walk-through lanterns.
-You can also expect twinkling tunnels, animatronic lanterns that move, interactive elements, and so much more.
+In 2023, the event is planned to be even more fantastic than last year, with a 40-foot-tall giant lantern, several walk-through tunnels, and a 150-foot-long Enchanted Garden Experience.
+You can also expect twinkling tunnels, animatronic lanterns that move, interactive elements and selfie spots, and so much more.

 The Cleveland Metroparks Zoo works each year with Tianyu Arts & Culture, Inc. to design new festival displays – meaning no two Lantern Festivals will ever be the same.